Online Teaching Course

 - plan group work and active learning activities suitable for an online classroom;

-- deliver effective feedback in the online environment;
+- design effective feedback in the online environment;

 - assemble an online course syllabus